wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 Now with the release made you can enter in rating information.
 Go to **Content rating** in the sidebar, read the message about IARC and click `CONTINUE`.

-For type, click ‘Utility` at the bottom.
+For type, click 'Utility` at the bottom.
 Then a questionnaire will show.
 You can click **No** for all the fields.
 Click `SAVE QUESTIONNAIRE`.
 After this, you can click `CALCULATE RATING`.
 You will see a list of how your app will be rated.
 Scroll to the bottom and click `APPLY RATING`.

 That should put a tick next to __Content rating__.
 The only thing left is pricing and distribution.